HenrikSamuelsson/reading-head-first-design-patterns-2nd-ed/README.md

 &#x262F; Program to an interface, not an implementation.
 &#x262F; Favour composition over inheritance.
 &#x262F; Strive for loosely coupled designs between objects that interact.
+&#x262F; Classes should be open for extension, but closed for modification.

 ## Design Patterns